 ETH Zurich pursues sustainability in its strategic guidelines.
-The 2030 Agenda and the 17 Sustainable Development Goals define sustainability in its ecological, social, and economic dimensions and serve as a model for the daily actions of the ETH community.

-More than 2500 events are organized at ETH every year.
-This Guide for sustainable and inclusive events provides event organisers with a planning tool that goes beyond a guideline: by means of concrete proposals for measures, the organisers are supported in designing and implementing their events sustainably in line with the 2030 Agenda.
+The 2030 Agenda and the 17 UN Sustainable Development Goals define sustainability in its environmental, social, and economic dimensions and serve as a model for the daily actions of the ETH community.
+More than 2500 events are organised at ETH every year.
+This Guide for sustainable and inclusive Events provides event organisers with guidance and concrete suggestions on how to make their events sustainable in line with the 2030 Agenda.

-The measures are organised into five categories:
+The measures are divided into the following four areas of action: